nabilm432a/transport-booking-system/README.md

 Make sure you have the following installed and updated:

-    Node.js and npm
+    Node.js
     php
-    Xampp apache server with MySql should be running
+    Xampp apache server with MySql

+After cloning the repository:
+First Run `npm install`

+Then `composer install`

-After cloning the repository , run the migrations using the following commands in the terminal:
+After that run the following in the terminal

     php artisan migrate
     php artisan db:seed